 You may pay a judgment by making your payment at the Clerk's Office.
 To completely pay a judgment into the Clerk's Office, you must pay the total amount owed, including court costs and interest.

-To make payment on a judgment into the Clerk’s Office, you must pay in cash or certified funds.
+To make payment on a judgment into the Clerk's Office, you must pay in cash or certified funds.
 All payments received are mailed to the plaintiff and credited against the judgment.
-We will notify the plaintiff when our records indicate the judgment is paid in full.
-If it is not canceled by the plaintiff within 10 days, we will cancel the judgment.

 To mail your payment on a judgment please send us a letter with the file number and case caption of the judgment you are paying, as well as your full name, address and telephone number.
 Clearly indicate in your letter that you wish to pay a civil judgment.
-If you would like a receipt from our office, please request one in your letter and enclose a self-addressed, stamped envelope for its
+If you would like a receipt from our office, please request one in your letter and enclose a self-addressed, stamped envelope for its return.

 Civil Judgments and Liens